Ebojohkevwe/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a directory in another directory
+Moving a file from one folder to another